-It is recognised that important decisions such as which schools to apply for should be made if possible jointly between parents.
+It is recognised that important decisions such as which schools to apply for should be made, if possible, jointly between parents.
 However, if parents are unable to agree lines of communication between themselves on issues involving their child, they may wish to seek independent legal advice and explore other options.
 These might include referring the matter to non-court dispute resolution, such as mediation, or to the family court for adjudication.
-The Local Authority has an obligation to process an application that has been signed and submitted by a parent/carer stating that they have parental responsibility.
 The Local Authority can only process ONE application form per child.